 End Sub

-Step 3: Run VBA Program to Send Reminder Email Automatically from Excel Worksheet
+Step 3 – Run VBA Macro to Send Reminder Email Automatically from Excel Worksheet

-- After saving, press F5 to run the program.
+- After saving, press F5 to run the macro.

-- In the Date input box, select the Deadline column with the due dates.
+- In the Date input box, select the Deadline column containing the due dates.

-- In the recipients’ email input box, select the Recipients column in the range B5:B7.
+- Select the Recipients column in the range B5:B7.

 - Select the range C5:C7 in the final input box for the Content column.

-- As a result, all of your emails will be sent as reminder emails before the due dates.
+As a result, all of the reminder emails will be sent before the due dates.

-- You can also choose to manually send the emails using the automated program described above.
-Simply place an apostrophe (‘) before the (.send) command to disable it, as shown in the image below.
+- We can also send the emails manually using the macro above.
+Simply place an apostrophe (‘) before the (.send) command to disable automatic sending, as shown in the image below.

-- As a result, you will receive all completed drafts prior to sending them.
-Then, by simply clicking the Send button, select whom you want to send emails to.
+- As a result, all completed drafts will be presented for review prior to sending them.
+After reviewing them, simply click the Send button on each individual email to be sent.

 - Emails may not be sent immediately if there is insufficient storage to receive new data or if the per-day message sending limit has been reached.